nvmax/FluxComfyDiscordbot/readme.md

   * Click refresh lora files to load in any new loras you have added.
   * Select a LoRA from the list and edit the weight, this will take effect once the bot is restarted.
   * You can also add new LoRA's from Civitai by clicking the add LoRA button and pasting the full civitai url of the lora you want to download.
-  * Civitai API token is required to download from Civitai, you can get one for free by creating an account on Civitai and clicking on your profile picture on the top right and click settings, scroll all the way down to the bottom and click add API key, copy and paste the API key into the CIVITAI_API_TOKEN field in the .env file.
+  * Civitai API token is required to download from Civitai, you can get one for free by creating an account on Civitai and clicking on your profile picture on the top right and click settings, scroll all the way down to the bottom and click add API key, copy and paste the API key into the CIVITAI_API_TOKEN field in the .env file.  (yes you will need your token here too seperate tool)

+  Benifits of using tool:
+  - it autodownloads the lora's by pasting in the URL to the lora
+  - it auto populates trigger words required for the lora to work
+  - no fuss easy and simple to use, weights are already set to 0.5 (for multiple loras this is HIGHLY recommended)
+  - for loras requiring less than 0.5 please change it to the lower option.
+  - allows you to customize in what order they are shown in the bot easily.

 <img src="loraeditor.png" width="600">